 Florida Statutes of Limitations – Your Deadline to File a Lawsuit

 The statute of limitations gives an injured party a time limit to file a lawsuit to seek damages from another party.
-The statute of limitations depends on the type of case.

 There are some exceptions to these statutes of limitations.